zannloo/tp/docs/DeveloperGuide.md

 1. `ModelManager::rootChildOperation` - To generate a facade class with logic specific to the current root.
 2. `ModelManager::hasGroupWithId` - To check if editing results in a duplicate.
 3. `RootChildOperation::editChild` - To edit the group with the values extracted from parser.
-4. `Path::isGroupDirectory` - To check if the path leads to a group directory
+4. `Path::isGroupDirectory` - To check if the path leads to a group directory.
-5. `Path::isStudentDirectory` - To check if the path leads to a student directory
+5. `Path::isStudentDirectory` - To check if the path leads to a student directory.

 Given below is an example usage scenario on how an existing user can edit the name of a group